ansh/jiffyreader.com/README.md

 > Download via the [Mozilla Firefox Plugin/Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/jiffy-reader/) or follow the instructions below

-  1. Download `jiffyReader-firefox.xpi` by right clicking [here](https://github.com/ansh/jiffyreader.com/releases/latest/download/jiffyReader-firefox.xpi) and choose `Save link as` to download the latest `jiffyReader-firefox.xpi `release
+  1. Download `jiffyReader-firefox-prod.xpi` by right-clicking [here](https://github.com/ansh/jiffyreader.com/releases/latest/download/jiffyReader-firefox-prod.xpi) and choose `Save link as` to download the latest `jiffyReader-firefox-prod.xpi `release
   2. Open Firefox
   3. Enter `about:debugging#/runtime/this-firefox`  in the address bar
-  4. Click `Load Temporary Add-on...` and navigate to the path of the downloaded `jiffyReader-firefox.xpi` and select it to install it
+  4. Click `Load Temporary Add-on...` and navigate to the path of the downloaded `jiffyReader-firefox-prod.xpi` and select it to install it
   5. The extensions default reading mode is set to off when installed
-  6. See the [faq section](#FAQ) on how to use the extension, customize it (global and per site settings) and excluding sites from `always on`
+  6. See the [FAQ](#FAQ) section on how to use the extension, customize it (global and per site settings) and excluding sites from `always on`

 <strong>Firefox will remove the extension when the browser is closed if the extension is not downloaded from the store.</strong>